Alzheimer's Disease and Brain Awareness

 Why you should care about your brain.

-comes to the brain — the widely held belief that a person can maintain or enhance his or her cognitive
+comes to the brain.
+The widely held belief that a person can maintain or enhance his or her brain

-function, and offset age-related declines in mental performance, by engaging in intellectual exercise.
+function.
+In addition, offset age-related declines in mental performance by engaging in intellectual exercise.

-Just how important is it to know about brain health when it comes cognitive impairment in
+Just how important is it to know about brain health when it comes to impairment in

 as what can be done to prevent decline and keep your brain functioning at its optimal level.

-Dementia has the characteristic symptoms of difficulties with memory, language, problem‐solving and
+Dementia has the symptoms of trouble with memory, language, problem‐solving and

-other thinking skills that affect a person’s ability to perform everyday activities.
-Alzheimer’s Disease is
+other thinking skills that affect a person’s ability to perform activities.

-Figure 2: Alzheimer’s disease (AD) continuum. *MCI is the acronym for mild cognitive impairment.
+Figure 2: Alzheimer’s disease (AD). *MCI: mild cognitive impairment.